 You’ll find various species of milkweed growing across much of North America, though it’s absent from most of the Southwest, and not all species have the same level of toxicity.
 Still, when broken, milkweeds release a milky (no surprise there) substance that contains galitoxin and cardenolides, and it doesn’t take a very large amount of milkweed to be poisonous to horses.

 Happily, many horses tend to leave milkweed alone, but eliminating it entirely is a better option.
 As with buttercups, one way to keep milkweed at bay is to avoid overgrazing your pastures and to routinely mow areas where the plant wants to grow.
 It’s fairly easy to remove by hand-pulling; just be sure to wear gloves.
 Additionally, try to avoid feeding hay with milkweed in it.

+Another plant that is toxic to horses are bracken ferns.
 Most horses will leave bracken ferns alone as long as there are other food sources available, but horses do funny things, so it’s best to eliminate ferns from your pasture to avoid issues.

 Bracken ferns often grow in the transitional areas between woods and fields, and if a horse consumes large amounts of the ferns, it can cause a vitamin B1 deficiency, which in turn can lead to various neurological symptoms.
 Pastures that are in full sun and away from wooded areas will likely be free of ferns.